 My parents congratulated us, with my mom thankfully capturing the moment using her Ipad, though thinking she had it on video but turns out all she had were photos.
 My Dad, who seemed really caught off guard by what happened just told us that we need to have a serious talk about it.
 We just came to realize later when everything quite settled down that he was pertaining to the “Pamamanhikan” that’s typical of Filipino families.

-When our Engagement dinner occurred, it was really nerve wracking since this is the first time that both our families met formally.
+When our Engagement dinner occurred, it was really nerve-wracking since this is the first time that both our families met formally.
 My Dad took the initiative to ask him why we are all gathered there since he seriously looked so nervous.
 Fiance then asked my parents again, this time more formally, for my hand in marriage.
-Everyone in the table cheered but in between the talks they would always ask us if we were rally ready and serious about our decision.
+Everyone in the table cheered but in between the talks, they would always ask us if we were really ready and serious about our decision.
 I let my fiance do all the talking while simply holding his hand all the time for support.
 Hindi naman siya masyado nagisa, slight lang.

-Now that the first initial stages of our future plans has started..we’re now ready to begin the year of wedding planning with a blast!
+Now that the first initial stages of our future plans have started..we’re now ready to begin the year of wedding planning with a blast!
 May God be with us!

 | G & A || 12.2016 |